-A New Year’s Resolution is a great way to start running or create dramatic change to your running lifestyle, but carries an extremely low rate of success (some studies have pegged it as only 8% of resolutions being successfully met).
-So why such a low rate of success and what can you do about it?
+A New Year’s Resolution is a great way to start running or create a dramatic change to your running lifestyle but carries an extremely low rate of success (some studies have pegged it as only 8% of resolutions being successfully met).
+So why such a low rate of success, and what can you do about it?
 Like all goals, the key is to lay out and follow an actionable plan while keeping it simple as possible in order to meet running goals that enforce consistency before tackling greater challenges.

 Resolutions for those Beginning/New to Running

 Do you want to go for a run or become a runner?
 Most with only a minimal amount of training could work themselves into struggling through a 5K.
 However, its far better to embrace the running lifestyle and enjoy all the health benefits that come with it than push your body into discomfort forcing you to leave running all together.
 This is the ultimate goal of the New Year’s Resolution for Runners…. to become a runner enjoying a lifetime of running versus quitting after meeting a singular goal, such as a 5K.

 Beginner runners need to focus on a training program that underlines the goal of consistent running versus running a race, where the race is just a reward for all your efforts.
 In following our comprehensive guide to start running, you will find that you will train well over the distance necessary to complete a 5K.
 This is critical to maintaining your New Year’s Resolution since it forces you to get a strong base that takes time, reinforcing the habit of running while setting the stage to make your 5K as easy as possible from an endurance perspective before you can take on larger distances such as a 10K.